siserin/blind9/README.md

 and the 'dnspython' module and will be skipped if these are not available.
 See bin/tests/system/README for further details.

 Unit tests are implemented using the CMocka unit testing framework.
 To build them, use `configure --with-cmocka`.
-Execution of tests is done by the Kyua test execution engine; if the `kyua` command is available, then unit tests can be run via `make test` or `make unit`.
+Execution of tests is done by the automake parallel test driver; the unit tests can be run via `make check`.

 ### <a name="doc"/> Documentation